College of the North Atlantic

 Applicants who do not meet the education prerequisites for this program, must be at least 19 years at the time of application and out of school for at least one year may be considered on an individual basis under the Mature Student Requirements; for more information regarding the Mature Student Requirements please refer to Procedure AC-102-PR Admission.

-Students meeting academic entrance requirements are accepted on a first come, first served basis.
+Note: Students meeting academic entrance requirements are accepted on a first qualified, first accepted basis.
 Before final acceptance is granted, additional documentation must be submitted; see the Additional Information for Health Sciences Applicants section of the calendar or under the Admissions Regulations section of our website for details.

 Courses